Which standards and regulations does Dropbox Business comply with?

 ISO 27018 is an emerging international standard for privacy and data protection that applies to cloud service providers like Dropbox that process personal information on behalf of their customers.
 This certification demonstrates our commitment to privacy and data protection practices and provides a basis for which our customers can address common regulatory and contractual requirements or questions.

-SOC 3 for Security, Confidentiality, and Integrity
+SOC 3 for Security, Confidentiality, Integrity, and Availability

-Dropbox for Business provides a Service Organization Controls 3 (SOC 3) assurance report, which can be found here.
+Dropbox Business provides a Service Organization Controls 3 (SOC 3) assurance report, which can be found here.

 Our SOC 3 report provides customers with the American Institute of Certified Public Accountants (AICPA) SysTrust Seal of assurance and covers the Security, Confidentiality, and Processing Integrity Trust Service Principles.
 This general-use report is an executive summary of our SOC 2 report and includes our independent third-party auditor's opinion on the effective design and operation of our controls.